Arry-eng/Arry-eng.github.io/README.md

     * These additional restrictions are intended to limit the use of this work to non-commercial purposes only.
     * The enforceability of these additional restrictions may vary depending on local laws.
     * It is recommended that users consult with legal counsel if they have any questions about the permitted use of this work.
-    * The copyright holder reserves all rights not expressly granted by this license.
+    * The copyright holder reserves all rights not expressly granted by this license\.
 ---